monkeytempal/Popup-login-and-signup-with-leanModal.js/README.md

-Modal Window Login & Signup Form Using jQuery
+Popup Login & Signup with jQuery
 ==================================================

-This Popup login and Signup box is created with HTML5, CSS3 and leanModal.js plugin.
+This Modal Window Popup login and Signup box is created with HTML5, CSS3 and leanModal.js plugin.